b. Foster Emerson Sylvers, 25th February 1962, Memphis, Tennessee, U.S.A.

 Foster then recorded two albums under the group name Foster Sylvers & Hy-Tech.

 These were 1987's 'Plain & Simple' for EMI America and 1990's 'Prime Time' for A & M.

 'Misdemeanor' has been sampled by several hip hop acts such as the D.O.C.'s, 'It's Funky Enough'.

 foster sylvers 1973

-Foster Sylvers Featuring Pat & Angie (Pride / MGM 1974)
+Foster Sylvers Featuring Pat & Angie (Pride/MGM Records 1974)

-As Foster Sylvers and Hi Tech: Plain & Simple (EMI America 1987)
+as Foster Sylvers and Hi Tech: Plain & Simple (EMI America Records 1987)